 - Mean imputation does not preserve relationships between variables such as correlations.

-These problems are discussed further in my next blog post.
+These problems are discussed further in a subsequent article.
 Most experts agree that the drawbacks far outweigh the advantages, especially since most software supports modern alternatives to single imputation, such as multiple imputation.
 My advice: don't use mean imputation if you can use a more sophisticated alternative.

 When I was in college, an actor friend smoked cigarettes.
 He knew that he should stop, but his addiction was too strong.
 When he lit up he would recite the following verse and dramatically punctuate the final phrase by blowing a smoke ring: